ICBO-conference/icbo2023/docs/call-for-submissions.md

 - **Workshops and tutorials** could be Half or Full day (3 and 6 hours respectively)
 ### Workshops
 We are specifically looking for following topics for **workshops**:

 - Natural Language Processing (NLP)
 - Ontology aware machine learning or AI
 - Social Determinants of Health (SDOH)
 - Fast Healthcare Interoperability Resources (FHIR)
 - Infectious and immune-mediated disease
-- FAIR ontology harmonization.
+- FAIR ontology harmonization
 - Ontology Governance and Interoperability

 ### Tutorials
 We are specifically looking for following topics for ***tutorials***:

 - Introductory Domain Ontology Building (using top-level ontology) tutorial
 - Ontology Building with OBO Foundry tutorial
 - Ontology Governance and Interoperability
 - Fast Healthcare Interoperability Resources (FHIR)
-- Other topics are welcome.
+- Other topics are welcome

 ### Software demo
 Specifically looking for demos on ontology supported data curation, ontology supported semantic search UI/UX design.

 - 15-30 minute demos
-- Other topics are welcome.
+- Other topics are welcome

 <!-- **Note**: Workshops, Tutorials, and Demos can be held in-person, hybrid or virtual/online format. -->
 <!-- **Note:** Workshops, Tutorials, and Demos can be held in a person.   -->